-I received my PhD in Physical Activity for Health in 2019 from the University of Strathclyde.
+Prior to joining the University of Glasgow, I received my PhD in Physical Activity and Health in 2019 from the University of Strathclyde.
 My PhD aimed to determine the effects of active play interventions on physical activity and fundamental movement skills in children.
 During my PhD, I published three journal articles: a systematic review and meta-analysis on active play interventions, and a pragmatic evaluation and feasibility cluster RCT evaluating a school-based ‘Active Play’ intervention delivered in Scottish primary schools.

 I have also worked in a number of roles with my Local Authority delivering and managing coaching and play sessions and, more recently, with the Third Sector as a Learning and Training Manager at Actify.

 Please check Google Scholar where full details of my publication history can be found.